The-Bioinformatics-Group/Pseudomonas_RNA_seq/README.md

-# Remapping of raw reads to get read counts
+# Abundance estimation: Remapping of raw reads to get read counts

 # Differential expression or other analysis